 This recipe is originally from the Page Family recipe book (from my recipe book Christmas gift I mentioned HERE).
 I love using recipes that have been passed down from generations before, it just makes them extra special that way!

 HOW TO MAKE HOMEMADE CARAMEL

 The key to making homemade caramel is to continue whisking over medium to medium-low heat (so that it doesn't burn) until it gets to the desired thickness for you.
 I prefer to pull mine off the heat right before it reaches the soft-ball stage.
 If you were to drop some into a glass of water, you should be able to smush the caramel into a little ball without it dissolving in the water.
 At this point, it's easy to drizzle over popcorn or make caramel apples with.

-If you want a thicker caramel for dipping, or if you want to make it into candies, then continue heating it until you can form a ball with your fingers once it's out of the water.
+If you want a thicker caramel for dipping, or if you want to make it into candies, then continue heating it until you can form a ball with your fingers once it's out of the cold water.
 You can also use a candy thermometer if you know what temperature you want your caramel to reach.
-Once it's done cooking, you can use it right away or store it in a jar in the refrigerator for up to a week.
+Once it's done cooking, you can use it right away or store it in an airtight jar in the refrigerator for up to a week.